Disease We Can Catch From Our Pets

 Cat Scratch Fever (Bartonellosis)

 This infection, caused by Bartonella henselae, Cat Scratch Fever, is commonly acquired by people from an asymptomatic (clinically normal) cat.
 Various studies over the years have reported that 20 – 45% of free roaming North American cats carry the disease organism.
-World wide, the statistics are similar. (read here) Besides claw scratches and bites, cat fleas can transmit the disease.
+Worldwide, the statistics are similar. (read here) Besides claw scratches and bites, cat fleas can transmit the disease.
 Ticks feeding on cats also carry the bartonella organism. (read here) People infected with the disease often experience fever, malaise and enlarged painful lymph nodes as well as a local inflammation at the site of the wound.
 A good reason to use monthly flea/tick control products on your cat. (read here & here)

 TICK BORNE DISEASES

 First seen in Lyme, Connecticut, Lyme disease is an illness caused by a bacteria, Borrelia burgdorferi.
 This organism is in a group of bacteria called spirochetes due to their spring-like shape.
 Lyme disease commonly affects dogs.
 The most common way and humans become infected is through the bite of a woodland tick – not a tick that previously fed on a domestic dog.
 But ticks on Lyme disease carrier dogs are thought by some to also pose a threat to their human owners. (read here) In people, Lyme disease can cause a wide variety of signs including rash, painful, swollen joints, fever, enlarged tender lymph nodes and a variety of neurological signs.
 Over the last few years a number of products have come onto the market that are quite good at keeping ticks off of your pets.
-Three of these products are Frontline® spray, Revolution® and Preventic® tick collars but there are many more.
+Three of these products are Frontline® spray, Revolution® and Preventic® tick collars, but there are many more.
 Read about some newer effective flea/tick control products here.
 Dogs can also be vaccinated against Lyme disease.
-The vaccine does not prevent infection but the manufactures claim it reduces the severity of the disease.
+The vaccine does not prevent infection but the manufactures claim it reduces the severity of the disease if they catch it.
 Read more about Lyme disease here

 Ringworm is not a worm and is not always ring-shaped.
-Read about ringworm in pets here.
-Ringworm is actually a slow growing fungus that feeds on dead skin cells and hair of all species of mammal.
+Read more about ringworm in pets here.
+Ringworm is actually a slow-growing fungus that feeds on dead skin cells and hair of all species of mammal.
 The most common one, Microsporum canis, is common on juvenile cats and dogs where it appears as a dry, oval, scurfy patch of broken off hair.
 Many of these lesions glow brightly under ultraviolet light.
 The spores of these fungi often contaminate brushes and cloth that have been in touch with an infected pet.
-If these spores come in contact with abraded human skin, the fungal infection may be transferred to that person.
+If these spores come in contact with abraded human skin, the fungal infection can be transferred to that person.